 Should a child be noted to have additional needs at or prior to their Reception year, the SENCO will liaise with teachers, pre-school and any outside agencies to support learning, as necessary.
 Programmes are followed, based on advice from specialists or the school's SENCO, as appropriate.
-Learning Support Assistants (LSAs) work with pupils to support learning and fill educational gaps.
-They have training from the teaching staff and specialists and have also attended externally provided courses.
+Teachers and TAs work with pupils to support learning and fill educational gaps.
+They have training from the teaching staff and specialists and have attended external courses.
 Pupils' progress is reviewed by work scrutiny, linked to the Foundation Stage goals.